wlfogle/nexus-terminal/ALPHA_RELEASE_NOTES.md

-# NexusTerminal v0.1.0-alpha Release Notes
+# 🚀 NexusTerminal Alpha Release v1.0.0-alpha.1

-🚀 **Welcome to the first Alpha release of NexusTerminal!**
+## Welcome to NexusTerminal - Where AI meets the command line!

+This is the first alpha release of NexusTerminal, an intelligent terminal experience that brings the power of AI directly to your command line interface.

-## 🎯 Alpha Release Overview
+## 🎯 What is NexusTerminal?

-NexusTerminal v0.1.0-alpha represents a groundbreaking step forward in terminal technology, combining the power of AI, computer vision, and modern web scraping capabilities into a single, unified interface.
+NexusTerminal is not just another terminal emulator.
+It's an intelligent system that combines:
+- **Multi-agent AI coordination** for complex problem-solving
+- **Advanced terminal management** with modern PTY support
+- **Computer vision capabilities** for screen analysis and OCR
+- **Intelligent automation** for system diagnostics and repair
+- **Extensible architecture** with plugin system and collaboration features

 ## ✅ What's Included in Alpha